 They say you can tell a lot about a person – just look at their family tree.

-But what if there are people in your family who have done some of the worse, despicable things you can imagine?
-And there are witnesses… people remember.
+But what if there are people in your family who have done some of the worst, despicable things you can imagine?
+And, there are witnesses… people remember.

 And here you are striving to be all that you can be.
-You’re working hard to get your education, growing in grace, you’re intentional about being a man or woman of character and integrity.
+Maybe you’re working hard to get your education, growing in grace, you’re intentional about being a man or woman of character and integrity.
 Now someone who remembers your family tree is trying to cast doubt on your future:

 “Your daddy was a no-good alcoholic, so you’ll end up being just like him.”